OpenAstroTech/OpenAstroTracker-Desktop/README.md

 - Removed dumping of sync solutions
 - Can use COM10 and higher now
 - Support switching initial direction for RA Auto Home
-- Improve tooltips throughout Setup dialog.
+- Improve tooltips throughout Setup dialog
+- Improved error handling and messaging on connection issues

 **OATControl V1.0.2.8 - Updates**
 - Now supports COM10 and higher